dawranliou/dawranliou.com/content/about.md

 # About

-I'm a software developer based in North America.
+I'm a software developer based in California.
 I enjoy playing tennis, reading books, and writing software.
 [Clojure] is my favorite programming language, and [Emacs] is my favorite development environment.
 I write about them a lot here on [my blog].